In this article, we’ll show you different ways to add a second screen to your Mac, including:

 Before we show you how to add a second monitor, you need to make sure your system is prepared to handle it.

-Monitoring your Mac’s health with CleanMyMac X Menu app
+Monitoring your Mac’s health with CleanMyMac Menu App

-Newer versions of the MacBook Pro and MacBook Air, particularly the 2016 and 2017 Retina Display models, have been known to overheat when hooked up to an external display.
+Older versions of the MacBook Pro and MacBook Air, particularly the 2016 and 2017 Retina Display models, have been known to overheat when hooked up to an external display.
 Some users have reported temperatures of 60 degrees plus.
+But it may happen to all Macs, even newer ones.

 An external monitor puts increased pressure on the GPU, which ramps up the internal temperature.
 The more you use your MacBook to multitask across two screens, the hotter it’s going to get.